rafaelcamargo/portfolio/src/scripts/blog/posts/english/why-i-built-an-english-augmented-dictionary.md

 ![Traditional Dictionary Limitation](../../images/traditional-dictionary-limitation.png)
 _Traditional dictionaries don't allow terms containing more than one word._

-Alternatively, I searched for references to that term - *cradle of* - on popular publications like The New York Times, The New Yorker, and The Guardian.
+Alternatively, I searched for references to that term, *cradle of*, on popular publications like The New York Times, The New Yorker, and The Guardian.
 The idea was to clear my doubts by reading the context in which the reference was applied on.
 Bingo!
 Reading references on popular publications was all I needed to check if a metaphor keeps working in English or if a phrase, or part of it, is arranged correctly.

 !["cradle of" at nytimes.com](../../images/cradle-of-nytimes.png)
 _Reference for "cradle of" in the archives of The New York Times_